 The pandemic has been a stimulant for real change within the NHS, showing what is possible and how we need to maintain the momentum of change.
 The pandemic has identified a need to use the People Plan to develop comprehensive reward packages to help employers care for and look after their staff beyond just the workplace.

-The feedback from colleagues in our Total Reward Engagement Network guides us towards the resources you tell us you will need to deliver the actions in the new people plan.
+The feedback from colleagues in our Reward and Recognition Network guides us towards the resources you tell us you will need to deliver the actions in the new people plan.
 We will be launching good practice on the topics of collaborating on reward across health geographies and reward and career development.
 If you have any ideas on topics you would like us to cover or have some great examples of innovation to share, please get in touch with the team.
 Reward@nhsemployers.org